gardener/gardener/docs/development/kubernetes-clients.md

 err = c.Update(ctx, shoot)
 ```

-A brief introduction to the controller-runtime and its basic constructs can be found [here](https://pkg.go.dev/sigs.k8s.io/controller-runtime)
+A brief introduction to controller-runtime and its basic constructs can be found [here](https://pkg.go.dev/sigs.k8s.io/controller-runtime).

 _Important characteristics of controller-runtime clients:_